samueldosramos/dotfiles/README.md

 # - GIT_NAME: name and surname to use in Git settings.
 # - GIT_EMAIL: email to use in Git settings.
 # - SSH_EMAIL: email to use in SSH settings.
-# - HOSTNAME: hostname/computer name (MacBook name).
-Optional, leave empty if you don't want to change.
+# - HOSTNAME: hostname/computer name (optional, leave empty if you don't want to change).
 ```

 It will then install the following scripts, in this order: